oliviawestmacottssw/SSW.Rules.Content/rules/control-choice---do-you-use-checked-list-boxes-instead-of-multi-select-list-boxes/rule.md

 | Item 10 |

-Figure: Good Example - The beauty of the CheckListBox in ASP.NET We have a program called  [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/codeauditor/) to check for this rule.​​​
+Figure: Good Example - The beauty of the CheckListBox in ASP.NET We have a program called  [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/codeauditor/) to check for this rule.